 I warned you this story would make you squirm, and it’s just getting started.

-Two sons dead, Judah is left responsible for a twice-widowed Canaanite daughter-in-law.
-According to custom, Judah should provide for Tamar and his son’s line.
-But, he’s thinking, “I need to look out for my family and my one remaining son, Tamar is currently 0 for 2.
+With two sons dead, Judah is left responsible for a twice-widowed Canaanite daughter-in-law.
+Judah should provide for Tamar and his son’s line.
+But, he’s thinking, “I need to look out for my family and my one remaining son.
+Tamar is currently 0 for 2.
 I’m not sure I want to try for round 3.”

-So Judah assures her that when his young son, Shelah, grows up, she can marry him.
-Judah sends Tamar back to her father’s house, where for years she lives as a widow.
-It soon becomes clear that Judah has no intention of fulfilling his promise.
+So Judah assures her that she may marry the youngest son, Shelah, when he is grown.
+Judah sends Tamar back to her father’s house, where for years, she lives as a widow.
+It eventually becomes clear that Judah has no intention of fulfilling his promise.

 It Doesn't Get Better Yet

 Here’s where Tamar’s tragic tale earns its M-rating.
 Judah’s wife has recently died, and Tamar hears that he will soon be passing by to check on his sheep.
 Realizing that Judah has no intention of caring for her by wedding her to Shelah, Tamar births a plan to get what she deems she deserves.
 First, Tamar disguises herself as a shrine prostitute.
 She then positions herself in the right place at the right time to carry out her provocative plan.

 NOTE: The Hebrew word used here for “prostitute” and what she does are rather specific.
 All attempts to downplay her misdeeds and those of Judah that follow are dead ends.

 When Judah comes by, he says he wants to sleep with her but doesn’t have money.
 So, he promises to return with a young lamb.
 Tamar asks for some security to hold onto, and Judah gives her the equivalent of his passport, driver’s license, and credit card—his seal, the cord attached to it, as well as his staff.